How To Clean Leather Car Seats

 1. Clean with Hide Leather Cleanser

-On lightly soiled leather Hide can be spritzed onto a microfibre cloth and wiped over the surface.
-And, on heavier soiling, sprayed directly onto the leather, agitated with an Upholstery Brush or Interior Brush, and then wiped clean with a fresh microfibre cloth.
+On lightly soiled leather Hide Leather Cleaner can be spritzed onto a microfibre cloth and wiped over the surface.
+And, on heavier soiling, sprayed directly onto the leather, agitated with a Detailers Upholstery Brush or Interior Brush, and then wiped clean with a fresh microfibre cloth.

 The result you're looking for here is a natural satin finish - remember that shiny leather is dirty leather.